majid0jalili/RandomScripts/gem5ExtractFolder/readMe.txt

 How to run:
 python ./stat.py

-add your kerys yo the stat.py
+Add your keys to the stat.py
-It will create a SCV file holding the values
+It will create a CSV file (output.csv) holding the values